ibm-cloud-docs/event-notifications/en-destination-email-custom-domain.md

 In cases where a custom template is not available, the system automatically defaults to the "ibmenhtmlbody" template.
 If the "ibmenhtmlbody" template is also unavailable, the system gracefully fallbacks to the "ibmendefaultlong" template, ensuring a smooth and consistent user experience.
 This robust template selection mechanism guarantees that notifications are always dispatched with relevant and appealing content, maximizing their impact and effectiveness.

 In the following example snippet, you can find a template with a minimal body that should not contain any line breaks (\n).
-The template includes a variable that will be replaced with its value in email.
+The template includes a variable that will be replaced with its value in the email.

 ```
 <html>